Lisa Whelchel: Music career

 In 1984, Whelchel released a Christian pop album entitled All Because of You.
 The album reached No. 17 on the Billboard Contemporary Christian music charts.
 She was nominated for a Grammy Award for Best Inspirational Performance and was recognized as the writer of the title song, "All Because of You".
 Among the songs featured on the album were "All Because of You", "Just Obey", "Cover Me, Lord", and "Good Girl".
-She did not record a second album.
 While she was appearing on The Facts of Life, she made a cameo appearance in the music video for contemporary Christian music singer-songwriter Steve Taylor's song "Meltdown (at Madame Tussaud's)".
 The song was the title track from the album Meltdown.

 Speaking

-For years, Whelchel was a regular inspirational speaker at churches and conferences nationwide.
+Whelchel has been a keynote speaker at churches and conferences.
 In 2000, she founded Momtime Ministries, a religious network of mothers' groups who met weekly to "equip and refresh and encourage" each other.

 In 2021, Whelchel appeared on the Mondays with Mindy podcast, with friend and fellow Facts of Life co-star, Mindy Cohn.
 Whelchel discussed her faith and how it has changed and evolved over time.
 She explained that her speaking commitments have shifted over the years, as she no longer operates from a "fear-based, punishment-based" mentality.
 She explained, "Jesus came, ultimately, to bring grace.
 I can speak that message in any situation, but a lot of churches — when they find out that I believe that there are many ways to experience God, not just Jesus, then the invitations kind of dry up."